thanasisn/SDR_enhancement_LAP/article/article_doc.md

 literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022;
 Georgi Hristov Yordanov, Saetre, and Midtgård 2015), are the extreme cloud enhancement (ECE) events.
-These are cases of CE where the measured intensity of the irradiance exceeds the TSI at the top of the atmosphere.
+These are cases of CE where the measured intensity of the irradiance exceeds the TSI on horizontal plane at TOA.
 In this case the threshold $E$ is given by:

 $$\text{ECE}:E > \cos\left( \text{SZA} \right) \cdot E_{\odot}\frac{r_{\text{m}}^{2}}{r^{2}}$$